sybrew/the-seo-framework/readme.txt

 TODO, maybe: backslashes are double-stripped from SEO settings...: \\z -> \z -> z
 	TODO test if this is also the case in the SEO meta settings; definitely so for Focus??
+		* This is fixed for both Meta and Term descriptions; already noted in changelog.

 TODO: Add a classmap for components, like a "metabox loader", "quickedit loader", and more?
 	* This can affect performance negatively... but it may also speed up things greatly as we offload parsing of redundant PHP, and reduce base-framework (the_seo_framework()) files.